R. C. Tway: Kentucky Trailer

+Political career

+He was actively involved in Kentucky and Jefferson County politics, primarily participating in Republican Party activities.
+Tway served as an alternate delegate to the 1940 Republican National Convention, and a delegate to the 1944, 1948, 1952 and 1956 Republican National Conventions representing Kentucky.
+He was a member of the Louisville-Jefferson County Republican Party Committee and Vice-Chair of the GOP State Central Committee.

 Plainview Farms

 Tway lived or recreationed most of his entire life on a former potato farm, formerly known as the Garr Farm, which located in Jeffersontown, Kentucky.
 Tway inherited the farm from his mother (Harriet Amelia Garr).
-Tway developed the 970-acre farm into a very successful livestock breeding form specializing in American Jersey Dairy cattle and American Saddlebred horses.
+Tway developed the 970-acre farm into a very successful livestock breeding farm specializing in American Jersey Dairy cattle and American Saddlebred horses.
 The dairy farm utilized over 100 head of Jersey Cattle delivering jersey creamline milk and other dairy products in the Louisville area and would serve customers as far away as the University of Kentucky.
 He raised a national prize-winning American Champion Jersey Cow and owned a winner of the 1939 Grand Champion Kentucky Jersey Cattle Club Trophy -Best Female (Mighty Patsy).
 In 1941, Kentucky Governor Keen Johnson presented Tway with the Tattersall Trophy having the two best Jersey cattle bred by an exhibitor at the Kentucky State Fair.
 Plainview Farms was considered the largest dairy in the region.

 Tway was a very successful breeder and exhibitor of American Saddlebred Horses.
 On his Plainview Farm, over 50 horses would be annually stalled under his direction.
 He was most famous for his ownership of Plainview's Julia, the 1959 and 1960 World's Grand Champion Five-gaited American Saddlebred and Plainview's Sophia Van Cleve, the 1960 World's Reserve Champion Three-Year-old Five-gaited American Saddlebred.
 He was a former director of the National Saddle Horse Breeders Association.

 The name of the farm is credited to his wife, Mrs. R.C.
 (Estelle S. Bennett) Tway.
 When Estelle was asked to name the farm, she noted the farm simply had a plain view, thus "Plainview" became the name for the former potato farm.